 We welcome reports from anyone who takes part in a ride.
 Multiple points of view are encouraged.

-February March Merit points/Frequent Flyers
+February March April May Merit points/Frequent Flyers

 Our quartet left Edmonton Leisure Centre in dull, slightly drizzly weather, towards Meridian way path, southwards via Walthamstow Wetlands as rain eased off!
 We decided to carry on past the cafe there and do the full ride.
 Riding east round Hackney Marshes, then south in the park to the Greenway Box Café 11.10.
 A light lunch before checking the Orbit slide prices.
 Ride back to Edmonton by 1.30.